 ” Pizza: 3 Julie: 0″

 I thought as I methodically sliced my giant “piece” of pizza into inch long, bite-size portions.
 I watched in amazement as my eight year old host sister devoured a piece the size of her abdomen “come un lupo” (like a wolf) before I had eaten two bites.
-Oh if I could eat like that and not send my blood suger (not to mention my weight) into a steep climb!
+Oh if I could eat like that and not send my blood suger into a climb!

 La Collazione (Breakfast)

 Meals here are a ceremony, a family affair.
 Breakfast is the only meal not compulsory, and coincidentally my only essential meal.
 Breakfasts here resemble more of Britain’s afternoon tea ritual.
 Breakfast is coffee (meaning espresso) and cookies.
 The thought of eggs and toast in the morning makes almost every Italian want to vomit.
 I personally satisfy my morning fruit and protein requisite with bananas and yogurt, which I somehow get away with as acceptable breakfast food.

 Il Pranzo (Lunch)

 Lunch is a sit-down meal unlike our grab and go American way.
 The children get out of school at around 1 PM (something I only dreamed of in high school) and head straight home for il pranzo.
 Il pranzo usually consists of pasta (as always), lettuce or tomatoes (on the side), cheese, wine, and maybe salami.
 Lunch can like most meals last over an hour, which is of course ok because Italians have la pausa, their version of siesta.
 Everything closes from 1-3 PM.
 This is the ideal nap time for those who have consumed a tad too much vino at lunch.
 As a teacher who starts work at 7:55 AM every morning, I truly enjoy my afternoon pisolino during the pausa.

 La Cena (Dinner)